Shrob ou Shouf Fountain

-The Shrob ou Shouf Fountain or Chrob ou Chouf Fountain (شرب وشوف) is a historic wall fountain in the medina of Marrakech, Morocco.
+The Shrob ou Shouf Fountain or Chrob ou Chouf Fountain (شرب وشوف) is a historic wall fountain in the medina of Marrakesh, Morocco.
 It dates from the late 16th or early 17th century and is located near the Ben Youssef Madrasa.

 Historical background

 View of Shrob ou Shouf Fountain in the late 19th century (on the right).
 The wooden bar across the opening of the fountain, to block animals from drinking, is visible.

-The fountain was erected during the Saadian dynasty period, when Marrakesh was the capital of Morocco, and closely resembles other Saadian fountains in style (e.g. the fountains of the Mouassine Mosque and Bab Doukkala Mosque).
-Although the date and founder of the structure is not directly identified, some attribute the fountain to the reign of Sultan Ahmad al-Mansur (1578-1603).
+The fountain was constructed during the Saadian era, a period when Marrakesh served as the capital of the dynasty.
+Its architectural form resembles other Saadian fountains in style (e.g. the fountains of the Mouassine Mosque and Bab Doukkala Mosque).
+Although the date and founder of the structure are not directly identified, some attribute the fountain to the reign of Sultan Ahmad al-Mansur (1578-1603).

 The name of the fountain today means "drink and look" in Moroccan Arabic (implying that one should admire the fountain as well as use it).